roycdavies/reality2/README.md

 ## GraphQL

 Presently, we use a GraphQL API with queries, mutations and subscriptions.
-I'll get a Postman defition file in here soon, though of course you can create your own using introspection.
+I'll get a Postman definition file in here soon, though of course you can create your own using introspection.

 ## Sentant definition files